Delaware River: Name

+Length

+The length of the main stem of the Delaware River from the confluence of its branches to the head of Delaware Bay at Liston Point is 282 mi.
+However, the river's tidal estuary widens gradually, and there is no clear hydrological dividing point between the river and the bay.
+Liston Point is considered the head of Delaware Bay only by legal agreement between New Jersey and Delaware, as marked by a pair of survey monuments.
+As such, some observers may include the entire 48 mi length of Delaware Bay from Liston Point to the Atlantic Ocean in the length of the river, giving the Delaware River an overall length of 330 mi.

+At either length the main stem of the Delaware River is the longest free-flowing river in the Eastern United States.
+"Free-flowing" means the river is not impounded by dams and its course is not significantly altered or diverted.
+Idaho's Salmon River is the longest free-flowing river in the contiguous United States, at 425 mi.

+There are two wing dams on the river, one between Lambertville and New Hope and one between Lumberville and Raven Rock.
+The wing dams affect the accumulation of sediment but do not cross the entire width of the river.
+Many tributaries of the Delaware River are dammed or diverted, including its two upper branches.
+Cannonsville Reservoir impounds the West Branch and Pepacton Reservoir impounds the East Branch, controlling the release of water in to the main stem Delaware River.

 Watershed

 The Delaware River's drainage basin has an area of 13539 sqmi and encompasses 42 counties and 838 municipalities in five U.S. states: New York, New Jersey, Pennsylvania, Maryland, and Delaware.
 This total area constitutes approximately 0.4% of the land mass in the United States.
 In 2001, the watershed was 18% agricultural land, 14% developed land, and 68% forested land.

 There are 216 tributary streams and creeks comprising an estimated 14,057 miles of streams and creeks, in the watershed.
 While the watershed is home to 4.17 million people according to the 2000 Federal Census, these bodies of water provide drinking water to 17 million people—roughly 6% of the population of the United States.
 The waters of the Delaware River's basin are used to sustain "fishing, transportation, power, cooling, recreation, and other industrial and residential purposes."
 It is the 33rd largest river in the United States in terms of flow, but is among the nation's most heavily used rivers in daily freight tonnage.
 The average annual flow rate of the Delaware is 11,700 cubic feet per second at Trenton, New Jersey.
 With no dams or impediments on the river's main stem, the Delaware is one of the few remaining large free-flowing rivers in the United States.